DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-2-how-pupils-learn-making-it-stick/autumn-week-3-induction-tutor-materials.md

 ### Learn that:

-- 2.8 Requiring pupils to retrieve information from memory, and spacing practice so that pupils revisit ideas after a gap are also likely to strengthen recall
+- 2.8.
+Requiring pupils to retrieve information from memory, and spacing practice so that pupils revisit ideas after a gap are also likely to strengthen recall.

 ### Learn how to:

 Increase likelihood of material being retained, by:

-- 2h Balancing exposition, repetition, practice and retrieval of critical knowledge and skills
+- 2h.
+Balancing exposition, repetition, practice and retrieval of critical knowledge and skills.

 ### How to prepare for the session